DinoChiesa/Apigee-Java-XmlCipher/README.md

-This directory contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee Edge, that performs an XMLCipher encryption or decryption, via [Apache XML Security for Java](http://santuario.apache.org/).
+This directory contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee Edge, that performs an XML encryption or decryption, according to [https://www.w3.org/TR/xmlenc-core1/](https://www.w3.org/TR/xmlenc-core1/), via [Apache XML Security for Java](http://santuario.apache.org/).
 This callout encrypts or decrypts one element within an XML document, and returns the resulting document.

 ## Disclaimer